-The first tour I decided to do was the Phillip Island Penguin Parade Tour.
+1 Day Penguin island tour to Phillip Island was the first tour I decided to do.
 The decision was easy – who doesn’t love penguins?

 The tour started around 11 am.
 We started in Melbourne and made our way through it and further out of the city until we reached our first stop – the Moonlit Sanctuary.